How to file for disability, Filing for SSI

 Step 1 - Social Security must determine if an individual is working and if they are still working are the working at the SGA limit or over.
 SGA or substantial gainful activity is a monetary amount of earnings the Social Security sets each year as a self-supporting wage amount.

 If an individual is working at the SGA limit or above, their disability claim will be denied prior to being sent for a disability medical decision.
 It does not matter what their disabling condition or conditions are -- as long as they are earning over the SGA limit with no help from their employer their disability claim will be denied (special help means that special considerations are given to help the individual keep the job).

 Step 2 - If an individual is not working at the SGA work level, then their allegation of disability must be evaluated.
-They must have a medically determinable physical or mental impairment that is documented by medically acceptable clinical and/or diagnostic techniques.
+They must have a medically determinable impairment, which can be physical or mental, that is documented by medically acceptable clinical and/or diagnostic techniques and which is considered to be severe versus non-severe.
 Signs, symptoms, and lab findings (if applicable) must always document a physical or mental impairment; consequently an individual must make it past this hurdle although there are a few who do not.
 If they do not, their disability claim will be denied.

-Step 3 - Social Security must determine if an individualís medically determinable mental impairment or physical impairment meets or equals the listing criteria of a Social Security medical impairment listing (listings are contained in the blue book, which is often called the social security disability list of impairments).
+Step 3 - Social Security must determine if an individual’s medically determinable mental impairment or physical impairment meets or equals the listing criteria of a Social Security medical impairment listing (listings are in the blue book, which is often called the Social Security Disability list of impairments).